LeetLLM

 Modules compose signatures into larger components.
 They wrap signatures, hold state such as demonstrations, and define execution flow.
 This separates program structure from compiled prompt state.
 If you swap a language model or change a signature, keep the structure where appropriate, then recompile and evaluate rather than assuming the previous artifact transfers.

-Here's the support pipeline we'll build.
-It takes a customer ticket plus policy context and generates a resolution with a Chain-of-Thought signature.
+Build a policy pipeline that takes an engineer's ticket plus policy context and generates a resolution with a Chain-of-Thought signature.
 In production, a retrieval system can fill policy_context; for the core optimization example, keeping context explicit makes the program easier to test.
-Notice how the logic flows like standard Python code:
+The logic flows like standard Python code:

 modules-composable-llm-building-blocks.py